liwnn/zset/README.md

 Output:
 ```
 Hurst's rank is 2

+Range[0,3]:
 Peek's rank is 1
 Hurst's rank is 2
 Beaty's rank is 3

+Range[0,3] with Iterator:
+Ite: Peek's rank is 1
+Ite: Hurst's rank is 2
+Ite: Beaty's rank is 3

+After remove Peek:
 Hurst's rank is 1
 ```